Battle of Aden Airport: Airstrike against Hadi's compound

 In apparent retaliation for the fall of the al-Sawlaban base, at least one warplane reportedly controlled by the Houthis attacked Hadi's presidential palace later on 19 March in the al-Maasheeq district of Aden, firing missiles.
 Anti-aircraft guns responded, and smoke was seen rising from the compound.
 A second pass by the aircraft was thwarted by anti-aircraft fire.
 Hadi was reportedly in a different location at the time of the attack, and no damage was reported, according to a presidential aide.

 In at least two more instances as of 21 March, unidentified aircraft flew near the presidential palace and were forced off by anti-aircraft fire, Reuters reported.

 Assassination attempt on al-Saqqaf

 A convoy from Aden to Lahij including General al-Saqqaf came under fire in Al-Athawir overnight after the battle.
 Al-Saqqaf was uninjured, but a bodyguard was shot dead and three others were killed when their vehicle overturned, according to a Lahij security official.

 Civil war breaks out

 Two days after the battle at the airport, the Houthi Revolutionary Committee declared a "state of general mobilisation" against "terrorist elements" in southern Yemen.
-The declaration heralded the start of a military offensive by Houthi fighters and pro-Saleh army units.
+The declaration heralded the start of a military offensive by Houthi fighters and pro-Saleh army units against forces of then-president Hadi and a coalition led by Saudi Arabia.
 The airport was reportedly seized by Saleh loyalists on 25 March, only to be retaken on 29 March after the start of a bombing campaign led by Saudi Arabia.